 Other possible cars to consider:

-- 20-year-old truck with a V-8 and some light mods
+- A 20-year-old truck with a V-8 and some light mods

 - Classic muscle cars in need of restoration but still drivable

-- Acura RSX (reliable 200hp in a lightweight chassis)
+- An Acura RSX (reliable 200hp in a lightweight chassis)

 Setting reasonable expectations for a cheap fast car under $5000

-As a grown man in my mid-40s, I’ve learned a thing or two about the importance of setting reasonable expectations in life.
+As a grown man, I’ve learned a thing or two about the importance of setting reasonable expectations in life.
 Thankfully I’ve been successful enough in my endeavors that I’ve moved beyond looking for cheap fast cars.
 Not that I’m bragging or anything, but an entrepreneur, my businesses have provided me with the luxury of asking bigger and better questions such as: “what is the best sports car under $50,000?”

 Why am I telling you this?
 So that I can let you know that I remember what it was like to be young and dead broke.
 I remember scouring through used car lots in classified ads in my late teens and early 20s searching for the hottest cars I could find for the least amount of money.